 With no target to hit and loss of control at the wheel, that’s when businesses start to fail.

-How to regain control and avoid business failure
+How to avoid business failure and regain control

-It’s not unusual for us to meet with a business owner who describes themselves as ‘wearing all the hats’ in their business.
-This is a good sign that the business is suffering from poor management.
+It’s not unusual for us to meet business owners who describe themselves as ‘”wearing all the hats” in their business.
+This is a sign that the business is suffering from poor management.
 Not because the business owner is doing a bad job, they just don’t have the structure in place to do a great job.

-They’re working long hours and doing jobs they aren’t great at out of sheer necessity, eating into the time they can spend on doing the work they are great at.
-The stuff that adds value to the business and for clients.
+They’re working long hours and doing jobs they aren’t great at out of sheer necessity; eating into the time they can spend on doing the work they are great at and adds value to the business and for clients.

 This situation arises because businesses in their early stages will often grow ad hoc, not in a planned way.
-In turn, this leads to lower profitability because the business operates at capacity, unable to capitalise on opportunities.
+This leads to lower profitability because the business operates at capacity, unable to capitalise on opportunities.

-The mindset of wearing as many hats as you possibly can until you cannot possibly squeeze any more work into a day stifles business growth.
+The mindset of wearing as many hats as you possibly can until you cannot possibly squeeze any more work into a day will eventually stifle business growth.
 It also leads to burnout.
 Burnout regularly leads to business failure with the realisation that you’d be more profitable and relaxed by going back to a 9-5 job.

-If you’re finding it difficult to meet customer needs in a timely manner, and probably feeling burnt out as a result, that’s an indicator that your business is ready for growth.
-How you approach this growth phase is going to impact on your success.
+If you’re finding it difficult to meet customer needs in a timely manner and probably feeling burnt out, as a result, that’s an indicator that your business is ready for growth.
+How you approach this growth phase is going to impact your success.
 Your business cannot expand if you’re trying to do everything yourself.

 The first step to regaining control of your business is to let go of trying to control EVERY piece of it.